"Dec. 3, 2012 -- The U.S. flu season is here -- the earliest start since the "moderately severe" season of 2003.

 - How should I take guaifenesin and pseudoephedrine?

 - What happens if I miss a dose?

 - What should I avoid while taking guaifenesin and pseudoephedrine?

 - What other drugs will affect guaifenesin and pseudoephedrine?

 - Where can I get more information?

 Guaifenesin is an expectorant.
 It helps loosen congestion in your chest and throat, making it easier to cough out through your mouth.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of guaifenesin and pseudoephedrine is used to treat stuffy nose, sinus congestion, and cough caused by allergies or the common cold.
+Guaifenesin and pseudoephedrine is a combination medicine used to treat stuffy nose, sinus congestion, and cough caused by allergies or the common cold.

 Guaifenesin and pseudoephedrine may also be used for purposes not listed in this medication guide.